 Enforcement guidance and procedures were developed and became effective at the same time as the ordinances described in Section 7.5.
 These procedures include guidelines on when a notice of violation is to be issued and the proper sections of the ordinance to cite.
 The procedures also provide guidance on the assessment of penalties.
 All appeals to the ordinances are heard by SWAC except in the Town of Matthews where appeals are heard by their Environmental Committee.
-Further information regarding the implementation of the ordinances and enforcement actions is contained in CMSWS's IDDE Manual available at the following website: http://stormwater.charmeck.org (select "Regulations", select "Mecklenburg County", select "Manuals & Guidelines", select "Illicit Discharge Detection & Elimination Policies and Procedures").
+Further information regarding the implementation of the ordinances and enforcement actions is contained in CMSWS's IDDE Manual available at the following website: http://stormwater.charmeck.org (select "Stormwater Regulations", select "Stormwater Pollution Control ordinances", select "Documents & Resources", select "Illicit Discharge Detection & Elimination Policies and Procedures").